HamStudy/hamstudy-hambook/tech2026/content/1. Introduction/2 Understanding the exam.md

 The beauty of amateur radio is that you can start with whatever interests you most, then explore other facets of the hobby at your own pace after getting licensed.

-The moral?
 This exam isn't as difficult as you might think, and with this book you can choose how deeply you want to learn the material while preparing for your license!